Exercise Science Degrees and Careers

 You can study exercise science at the undergraduate and graduate levels and earn an associate’s, bachelor’s, master’s or doctorate degree.
-Keep in mind, while higher education is not required for some fitness-related job roles, such as personal trainer, getting a degree will greatly strengthen your resume and possibly help you secure more advanced roles and higher-paying job opportunities.
+Keep in mind, while higher education is not required for some fitness-related job roles, such as personal trainer, getting a degree will greatly strengthen your resume and possibly help you secure more advanced roles and higher pay.

 Choose the degree level you are interested in to learn more:

 What are the different types of associate’s degrees that I can earn in exercise science?

 An AS degree in ES is built around courses that teach basic biological sciences as well as human movement and exercise physiology.
 Two or 3 liberal arts classes such as English composition, communications and psychology are usually included.
 Some programs have courses in exercise programming/prescription and emergency response or sports injuries.
 The AS is a good option if you want to work as a personal trainer right after graduation and eventually plan on transferring into a bachelor’s degree program.

 Associate of Applied Science (AAS)

 An AAS degree in exercise science includes many of the same subjects as an AS program, however stresses technical job skills in fitness training.
 The AAS curriculum usually includes practicum (a course dedicated to learning and practicing various training, fitness assessment and exercise testing skills) and other coursework that specifically prepares you to be a personal trainer.
 The applied knowledge and experience you’ll gain from an AAS program makes it a good choice if you want to secure an advanced personal training position right after graduation and plan on working in the field for a while.